hanhanwu/Basic_But_Useful/RA_command_lines.md

   * `brew install python3` (Optional if you already have python3 installed)
   * `brew update`
   * `brew upgrade python3`
+  * `brew info python3` to check where did the python got installed, cuz sometimes `which python3` won't tell you this location.
   * Now try `python3 --version`, if it's still the older version:
     * try `brew link python`
     * If above doesn't work, try `brew link --overwrite python`